-At March 31, 2001, our cash, cash equivalents and securities held-to-maturity were \$62.7 million, a decrease of \$2.9 million from December 31, 2000, principally due to the funding of current operations.
+At June 30, 2001, our cash, cash equivalents and securities held-to-maturity were \$60.2 million, a decrease of \$5.4 million from December 31, 2000, principally due to the funding of current operations.

 We have financed some of our equipment purchases with lease lines of credit.
 We currently have a \$500,000 general line of credit with our bank, secured by a pledge of \$600,000 in marketable securities.
-There was nothing drawn against this line as of March 31, 2001.
+There was nothing drawn against this line as of June 30, 2001.
 In July 2000, we renegotiated our lease for our current facilities, which will expire on June 30, 2010.
 We have an option to renew the lease for an additional five years at current market rates.
-The operating lease requires us to pay monthly rent starting at \$32,180 per month in July 2000 and escalating annually to a minimum of \$41,987 per month in the final year, plus our pro rata share of operating expenses and real estate taxes in excess of base year amounts.
+Effective July 1, 2001, we amended the lease agreement by adding an additional 7,200 square feet at no additional charge until November 1, 2001.
+Effective November 1, 2001, the operating lease requires us to pay monthly rent starting at \$37,447 per month and escalating each July 1 to a minimum of \$47,437 per month in the final year, plus our pro rata share of operating expenses and real estate taxes in excess of base year amounts.
 As part of the lease, we have pledged a U.S. Treasury security of \$520,000 deposited in escrow for the payment of rent and performance of other obligations specified in the lease.
 This pledged amount should decrease by \$65,000 annually, beginning July 1, 2001, throughout the term of the lease.